 15. Evolution

 Evolution is another fantastic desktop email client that works exceedingly well on the Chromebook using Linux.
-The interface it has makes it one of the best apps out there as you comfortably see your tasks, memos, calendars, and more organized and arranged in one place, being easy for you to access them all.
+Its interface makes it one of the best apps out there as you comfortably see your tasks, memos, and calendars, and they are more organized and arranged in one place, making it easy for you to access them all.

 Evolution takes away your reliance on a browser and provides you with nonpareil speed instead.
-It’s a worthy asset to have, and Linux is more than eager to get this rolling for us.
+It’s a worthy asset, and Linux is eager to get this rolling for us.
 To install, type in the following command on the Linux Terminal.

 sudo apt-get install evolution